Want to Reduce Scars? Dermapen or Fraxel or both?

 Fraxel isn’t the most comfortable of treatments, but our Dermal Clinicians can suggest ways to ease the treatment journey including medical-grade topical numbing cream before your appointment.

-- Downtime and post-treatment effects will also vary from patient to patient.
+- Downtime and post-treatment effects will vary from patient to patient.

-- Some redness and swelling can be expected with a Fraxel treatment (usually Fraxel skin responses have more redness or swelling than you’d get from micro-needling).
+- You should expect some redness and swelling after a Fraxel treatment.
+Usually, Fraxel skin responses have more redness or swelling than those you’d get from micro-needling.

 - You will need to be devoted to staying out of the sun.
 Preventing inadvertent sun exposure during the healing period is crucial.
-You should cover up and avoid the sun at ALL times for healthy skin as the sun is very damaging even if you haven’t had a Fraxel treatment.
+You should cover up and avoid the sun at ALL times for healthy skin.
+The sun is very damaging even if you haven’t had a Fraxel treatment.

 - Some patients say it’s akin to feeling like you’ve had a sunburn.